AnasOnGit/ModalJs/README.md

 # ModalJs
-create modal with pure Javascript and css.
+The Modal Js is a plugin written in pure Javascript and CSS.
+Modal Js will create a dialog box/popup window that is displayed on top of the current page.

 ![](readme-gif/modal.gif)